Train travel in the UK can be

 When I moved to London, I learned pretty fast that the best way to save money on train travel in the UK is to buy tickets in advance.
 I didn’t have or need a season ticket, but I found out that train fares (like airline fares), tend to get more expensive the closer you get to the departure date (especially for longer intercity journeys).

 The best discounts apply when you book months or weeks in advance, but even just a few days can make a big difference.
-Only buy on the day you travel if you absolutely must, and expect to pay a premium for your trip!
+Only buy on the day you travel if you absolutely must; if you do, expect to pay a premium for your trip!

 4. Get a Railcard